 Discover a different side to the famous novelist with this investigation into his interest in science and its power to change society for the better.

-Placed at the centre of Victorian society, he counted amongst his friends and acquaintance leading scientists such as Charles Darwin, Michael Faraday, Jane Marcet, Harriet Martineau, and Roderick Murchison, and his obituary of Mary Anning helped bring her to the public's attention as the woman who discovered the ichthyosaur and plesiosaurus.
+Placed at the centre of Victorian society, he counted among his friends and acquaintances leading scientists such as Charles Darwin, Michael Faraday, Jane Marcet, Harriet Martineau and Roderick Murchison, and his obituary of Mary Anning helped bring her to public attention as the woman who discovered the ichthyosaur and plesiosaurus.